 - The thyroid can also occasionally cause broken nails.

 - White patches on the nails, also called leukonychia.
-There are a lot of false beliefs about these white patches, such as being due to a lack of calcium, which is not true.
-It mostly is due to small nail lesions that appear when there has been some inflammatory process or trauma to the nail bed, causing the keratinization to be abnormal.
-They are harmless.
+There are a lot of false beliefs about these white patches, such as them being due to a lack of calcium, which isn’t true. t mostly is due to small nail injuries that appear when there’s been some inflammatory process or trauma to the nail bed, causing the keratinization to be abnormal.
+They’re harmless.

 - Vitamin B: basic for the health of not only your nails, but also your hair.
 In this case, baker’s yeast and wheat germ are always recommended.
-Most importantly, you should consult your physician to obtain Vitamin B supplements, as they are highly recommended for these cases.
+Most importantly, you should consult your physician to obtain Vitamin B supplements, as they’re highly recommended for these cases.

-- Vitamin A: thanks to the beta-carotenes, you will recognize it immediately, thanks to its reddish, yellow, and orange pigments present in fruits and vegetables: carrots, strawberries, berries, tomatoes, peppers, or squash.
+- Vitamin A: thanks to the beta-carotenes, you will recognize it immediately for its reddish, yellow, and orange pigments present in fruits and vegetables.
+Some examples are carrots, strawberries, berries, tomatoes, peppers, or squash.

-Mix two tablespoons of fine sea salt with 2 drops of lemon juice, add a tablespoon of wheat germ (ideal for nail health).
-Then, mix with a little warm water (less than half a cup).
+Mix two tablespoons of fine sea salt with 2 drops of lemon juice.
+Then add a tablespoon of wheat germ (ideal for nail health).
+Mix everything with a little bit of warm water (less than half a cup).
 Submerge your fingers in the solution for 10 to 15 minutes.
-Do this twice a week, and you will notice results.
+Do this twice a week, and you’ll notice results.

 An equally effective remedy for broken nails is to warm up a quarter cup of olive oil, mixing it with an equal part of apple cider vinegar and half a cup of beer.
 These ingredients are basic for nail health.
 Once prepared, soak your nails in this mixture for 15 minutes to obtain the basic nutrients.
 It’s simply excellent.

-You may follow whichever advice is the the easiest, or which you like best; the most important thing is to be consistent and do them at least twice a week and always at night.
-If in addition, you add a proper diet, avoid bad habits such as biting your nails, you will see improvements little by little.
+You may follow whichever advice is the easiest, or the one you like best; the most important thing is to be consistent and do them at least twice a week and always at night.
+If you also add a proper diet and avoid bad habits such as biting your nails, you’ll see improvements little by little.